 Key terms related to the Korean housing market stabilization plan

 To avoid paying higher taxes, it is common practice to officially report a sales price that is much lower than the actual sales price.
 Getting publicly notified prices to match actual sales prices is a priority of government policy.

 In certain designated areas, the government has set price ceilings on new construction to try to prevent speculation-led price appreciation.

 The term 분양가 is translated in the official English versions of the related Korean laws as “sales price.”
 Naver Dictionary also offers “parcel price” as an option.
 The Korean term 분양 is specifically about the process of taking a larger new construction project (usually apartments, but not necessarily so) and selling it in smaller units to retail buyers.
 Therefore, a translation that fully reflects the Korean meaning would be more like “sales price in individual-based units on new construction.”
 That’s pretty long though and so I settled on “sales price on new construction.”

 deposit-based lease (전세)

 This term is sometimes referred to in English as “key money.”
 The idea is that a large deposit replaces monthly rent, with the owner of the home keeping the money as an interest-free loan for the duration of the lease.
-The government would like leases to move toward an ordinary monthly rent (월세) approach, and there has been some progress in the market in this direction in recent years.
+The government would like leases in the Korean housing market to move toward an ordinary monthly rent (월세) approach, and there has been some progress in the market in this direction in recent years.
 However, the deposit-based lease system is ideal for speculators who can take the deposit and reinvest it in another home purchase.
 This works fine when prices are rising.
 But when prices are falling, lessees sometimes face issues of not being able to get their deposit back upon moving out.
 Apparently one of the side effects of the recent plan has been to push already sky-high deposit-based lease levels even higher.

 loan backed by deposit-based lease (전세대출)